Jordan

 START: AMMAN | FINISH: AMMAN

 Please note: This tour departs with a minimum of 8 people and a maximum of 14 (Including hosts).
 A single supplement of USD 2,775 applies.
 If you are ‘willing to share’ we will do all possible to pair you with another participant.
 If unsuccessful the single supplement will apply.
-Airfares are not included, book and pay for your air tickets as soon as possible to secure the best available fare.
+Airfares are not included.
+We recommend you book and pay for your air tickets as soon as possible to secure the best available fare.

 • Hosted by Iman Muldoon, co-hosted and facilitated by Manuella Mavromichalis